facebook/stylex/README.md

 ## Contributing

-Development happens in the open on GitHub and we are grateful for contributions including bugfixes, improvements, and ideas.
+Development happens in the open on GitHub and we are grateful for contributions including bug fixes, improvements, and ideas.

 ### Code of Conduct